hyperledger-archives/indy-sdk/doc/design/004-payment-interface/README.md

 /// Parses response for Indy request with fees.
 ///
-/// Note this endpoint is EXPERIMENTAL.
-Function signature and behaviour may change
-/// in the future releases.
-///
 /// #Params
 /// command_handle: Command handle to map callback to caller context.
 /// payment_method: payment method to use
 /// resp_json: response for Indy request with fees
 ///   Note: this param will be used to determine payment_method
-///
-/// Note this endpoint is EXPERIMENTAL.
-Function signature and behaviour may change
-/// in the future releases.
 ///
 /// #Returns
 /// receipts_json - parsed (payment method and node version agnostic) receipts info as json: